lmc-eu/spirit-design-system/packages/web/src/scss/components/SegmentedControl/README.md

 # Segmented Control

-Segmented controls allow users to select from a set of mutually exclusive options.
+Segmented Controls allows users to select from a set of mutually exclusive options.

 ## Basic Usage